pmean/build-website/text/19/citing-my-web-pages.md

 formats](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/reference_list_electronic_sources.html)
 for citing a web page.

-Web pages are always  a bit tricky, but you do know the author.
+Web pages are always<U+FFFD> a bit tricky, but you do know the author.
 I normally go by Steve Simon, but for bibliographies, I always think it's a good idea to include a middle initial (there are a gazillion Steve Simons out there).
 So using Stephen D. Simon or S.D.
 Simon is